spgill/url-shortener/README.md

 # <img src="/public/favicon.png?raw=true" style="height: 24px;" /> URL Shortener (API + UI)

+_A stateless and barebones URL shortening service (API+UI), leveraging MongoDB for storage_

 ## Installation

 You can build the docker image yourself by cloning this repo and running a standard Docker build command;